PayThePizzo/Predictive-Analysis-Notes/Theory/6 - MC.md

 If the model is well specified, the sample of ($r_{1}, ..., r_{n}$) should be i.i.d. normally distributed and with a constant variance.

 ## Plotting
+Typically we graphically check the residuals to hope an empirical proof of how the errors of the model behave.

 For each model we fit to a dataset we have a different vector of residuals $r_{i}$

 ### First residuals plot: plot $r_{i}$ against $\hat{y_{i}}$